Personality traits’ influence at developing overthinking behavior

 What personality types and traits are more at risk for developing overthinking behavior?

-Introverted people live more in their own head than extroverted people do.
+Introverted people live more in their heads than extroverted people do.

-But because they spend so much time living in their own head and enjoy thinking, they are at an increased risk for developing overthinking behavior.
+However because they spend so much time living in their head and enjoy thinking, they are at an increased risk of developing overthinking behavior.
 Simply by merit of spending so much time reflecting and analyzing everything in depth.

-People who are hyper aware focus a great deal of energy and their attention on analyzing their surroundings.
-And thinking is a requirement in order to analyze.
+People who are hyper-aware focus a great deal of energy and their attention on analyzing their surroundings.
+And thinking is a requirement to analyze.

 Analyzing requires a lot of thinking and thought processes because analyzing something means figuring out the objective and subjective meaning of things.

-This increased attention for the hyper aware person’s surroundings might lead to developing overthinking behavior.
+This increased attention to the hyper-aware person’s surroundings might lead to developing overthinking behavior.

 People who suffer from a mental disease are at an increased risk for developing overthinking behavior.